juankipedia/CompetitiveProgramming/library/graphs/README.md

 ## bellman_ford.cpp

-Given a graph and a source vertex source in graph, find shortest paths from src to all vertices in the given graph.
+Given a graph and a source vertex in graph, find shortest paths from src to all vertices in the given graph.
 The graph may contain negative weight edges.

 ## dijkstra.cpp